Rewards Strategy

 Flat 2% card for general spending.
 Rotating 5% card for bonus quarters.
 Done.
 Two cards.
 No spreadsheets.
 No PhD in points optimization required.
 Start there, get fancy later if you want.

-Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.
-Links on this page may earn us a small commission at no extra cost to you.
+Disclosure: As an Amazon Associate, we earn from qualifying purchases.
+Links may earn a small commission at no extra cost to you.

 Electronics